Table of contents

 The win was overwhelming!
-I won Cairns and was well and truly prepared to be an ALP opposition MP.
+I won Cairns and made history as the first Quadriplegic MP.
+I was well and truly prepared to be an ALP opposition MP.
 However, the ALP had a majority, and would be Premier.
 Not in my wildest dreams had I believed that the ALP would win State Government.
 The question was, could I defend the ALP in Government?
 I would give it a go.

 Puppet Politics with Queensland Labor